 You should do this assignment in a team of two students, coming from different departments.
-Exceptions must be approved in advance, and will be allowed only if we run out of candidates.
-Feel free to advertise on the course email list for a partner!
+Feel free to advertise on Piazza for a partner!
 After your team turns in its solution, your team will be paired randomly with another team: the two teams will exchange solutions, and you will write a review of the other team's solution and a comparison between them.